seanrobmerriam/doask/README.md

 # dk

-`dk` is a small two-process privilege elevation tool for Linux:
+`dk` is a small two-process privilege elevation tool for Unix-like systems (Linux and OpenBSD):

 - `dk`: client CLI (`dk <command> [args...]`)
 - `dkd`: root daemon that authenticates the caller via SSH challenge/response and executes the requested command as root